 Blunderbuss firearms with flared muzzles were widely used across Europe and the Ottoman world as short-range defensive weapons, particularly for cavalry use, carriage protection and naval boarding.

-While single-barrel Ottoman blunderbusses and pistols are known, examples combining this form with a double-barrel configuration appear to be extremely rare within the corpus of Ottoman arms.
+While single-barrel Ottoman blunderbusses and pistols are known, examples combining this form with a double-barrel configuration are exceptionally rare.

 Dimensions